synw/emodebug/README.md

 Emoji based semantic debuging:

-- Debug the state and execution flow of your program using semantic idioms
+- **Debug the state** and execution flow of your program using semantic idioms
-- Easy implementation of custom debug methods
+- Easy implementation of **custom debug methods**: extend the `EmoDebug` class to create your own methods

 This is not for error management, you can use [Err](https://github.com/synw/err) and [ErrRouter](https://github.com/synw/err_router) to manage the error flow